Hauteclere/development_environment_advice/README.md

   - [Becoming Multilingual](#becoming-multilingual)
   - [Computer Science Theory](#computer-science-theory)

+## Why Give This Talk?
 This might seem like a lot of info to get through about if you're just getting into coding, but trust me - this is what I wish I had known before I ever set finger to keyboard.

 It might also seem like these are two pretty separate topics.
 In fact, they are tightly bound to one another.
 When you are making decisions about how to set up your development environment, an understanding of the operating system can be crucial.

 A little bit of background here can give you the context you need to launch yourself into the most intimidating parts of coding with gusto.
 The path to being a blackbelt hacker doesn't have an end, but this is a good way to begin!

+Given that, the goals of this talk are twofold:
+- Describe how your operating system impacts your development environment
+- Give some advice on getting set up and improving your skills

+Caveat: the ideas set out here are my opinion.
+You'll develop your own preferences and standards as you learn!

 ![](./img/neo.gif)
 > Actual footage of you on your journey to programming glory.